Letter to the Editor: 2000 More Housing Units Coming But Why? | Parsippany Focus

 * Note: Makes no mention of redevelopment.

 The buildout number does not include what can be developed as redevelopment.
 A buildout looks at the maximum number that can be built on available land, considering the zoning (municipal, or Highlands, whatever the case), taking out the environmentally or otherwise constrained land.
-Redevelopment can’t be considered because it must first be determined whether it is commercial, residential, or mixed-use, and the density will be determined.
+Redevelopment can’t be considered because it first has to be figured out whether it is commercial, residential, or mixed use, and the density will be.
 None of these variables can be known before a redevelopment is proposed because an aspect of redevelopment is getting flexibility from the underlying zoning.

 We lost the opportunity to save some of our environmentally sensitive areas during Barberio/Inglesino’s previous reign, when the Housing COAH was suspended under Governor Christie.
 Inglesino stopped our Highlands Conformance, which began in 2009, ending it completely in June 2014.
 Landscapes like Waterview, 700 Mountain Way, and Intrusions into Forge Pond surely affected our Groundwater Recharge and neighborhood character.